tymyrddin/blue/source/docs/dev/devsecops/notes/automation.md

 Developers may choose to not fully apply IDE code-scanning plugins for secure code analysis.
 In that case, integrating static code analysis into the CI framework can help enforce secure code scanning for all projects.

 Secure compiler configuration means enabling the compile-time defences against memory corruption issues to execute unexpected exploit code.
-These mitigations may include RELRO, address space layout randomization (ASLR), NoExecute (NX), stack canaries, and position-independent executables (PIE).
+These mitigations may include RELRO, address space layout randomisation (ASLR), NoExecute (NX), stack canaries, and position-independent executables (PIE).
 These secure compiler configurations are best done during development.

 Known vulnerabilities in third-party components or dependencies are part of the OWASP Top 10 List of Using Components with Known Vulnerabilities.
 Known vulnerable components can be identified at an early development stage.